|Columbia University Computing History|

 Of course IBM 360 core memory was much more advanced and denser.
 The photo shows a magnetic core plane of the type used in the 360.

-The IBM 2361 Core Storage Module housed 16K bytes of core memory.
+The IBM 2361 Core Storage Module housed 1MB or 2MB bytes of core memory, depending on the model.
 You can see the core planes (and the individual cores, i.e. bits) through the glass doors.

 Core memory diagram, illustrating coincident current selection.
 The half-select current applied through the indicated vertical and horizontal lines are each too small to switch the cores through which they pass.
 The one core in the center of the figure is switched, however, by the coincidence of the two currents.
 A former IBM employee tells me that when IBM first decided to manufacture core memory, they consulted with the Lifesaver company on fabrication methods.